robertgv/chatgpt-aws/README.md

 4. Amazon Transcribe saves the transcript in Amazon S3
 5. Send the transcription to ChatGPT
 6. Receive the text answer from ChatGPT and remove code chunks
-7. Convert the text to audio using the language detected on step 3 using Amazon Polly and download the audio in MP3 format
+7. Convert the text to audio using the language detected in step 3 using Amazon Polly and download the audio in MP3 format
 8. Reproduce the audio file

 Before you start playing with it, you need to define the general parameters: